Context-Aware Model Predictive Control for Microgrid Energy Management via LLMs: Theoretical Guarantee

 For the particular choice of $L_t$ in Corollary~\ref{coro:final_bound}, the term $ D\sum_{t=0}^{T-1}{\texttt{LD}}(L_t,\psi_t^\top H \psi_t) $ in the bound~\eqref{eq:loss_discrepancy_bound} of Theorem~\ref{thm:main} simplifies to $CDT\rho^k$.
 This provides an insightful guideline for selecting $k$.
 Specifically, by setting $ k = \log_{1/\rho} T, $ we can achieve a regret bound of $O(\sqrt{T\log T})$.

 Given the sub-linear regret bound guarantees performance under general conditions, we also need to ensure the \textit{robustness} to low-quality inputs in practical power system operations.
-In real-world operations, the upstream LLM or encoder might fail to extract meaningful information in provided context and yield a low quality embedding.
+In real-world microgrid operations, the upstream LLM or encoder might fail to extract meaningful information from the provided context---for instance, when operator logs are uninformative or system events are unrelated to the electrical load---and yield low-quality logits.
 Next, we provide the robustness guarantee of \IMPC framework.

-\paragraph{Robustness of \IMPC Framework} We will analyze the robustness result in a case, where environmental disturbance and context pairs are sampled independently and identically distributed from a fixed joint distribution.
+\paragraph{Robustness of \IMPC Framework} We will analyze the robustness result in a case, where environmental disturbance $w_t$ and the corresponding context $c_t$ are sampled independently and identically distributed from a fixed joint distribution.
+Consequently, the resulting LLM logits $d_t$ are also treated as stochastic variables.
 First, to ensure that the convergence result is theoretically tractable, we impose that the optimal solution lies within the interior of the hypothesis set.
-Second, since the context are random variables, the resulting feature embeddings are also stochastic, we further assume the feature embeddings are independent, which incurs no loss of generality, as we can always restrict our attention to a basis of the feature space.
+Second, since the context and logits are random variables, we further assume that the LLM logits are pair-wise independent, which incurs no loss of generality, as we can always restrict our attention to a basis of the feature space.
 Third, to simplify the presentation, we consider an over-actuated system $(A, B)$ with some full rank matrix $B$.
 It guarantees that the controller possess full authority to correct disturbances in any direction.
 Finally, existing literature~\cite{pmlr-v28-shamir13} suggests that, when using gradient descent, the distance between the current parameter and the optimal one shrinks proportionally to the inverse of time (e.g., $O(1/t)$ or $O(1 / \sqrt{t})$).
 Therefore, we assume a sufficiently large horizon to ensure the online updates have adequate time to converge.